ilijaljubicic/mikan/readme.md

 # Installation and running the server

 For testing and requiring only [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) installed, a compiled ready to run mikan server is in the "dist" directory.
-Make your way to the "bin" directory and at a terminal/command prompt type:
+Unzip the file, make your way to the "bin" directory and at a terminal/command prompt type:

     mikan